syncfusion-content/blazor-docs/blazor/diagram/methods.md

 ### Remove the layer

 You can remove the layers in a diagram by using the `RemoveLayers` method.
-The following code shows how to remove the layers to the diagram.
+The following code shows how to remove the layers in the diagram.

 ```cshtml
 @using Syncfusion.Blazor.Diagrams